 “They are the same as children all over the world.
 They need to be prepared,” says Razan's kindergarten teacher of her students.
 “Preschool is important for their psychological well-being and to prepare them for life.
 I love it here.
 I treat each and every child like they are my own.
 I dedicate part of my salary to buy them toys and games.”

 “What I love most of all is to write stories," says 13-year-old Anathi (above).
 She attends the Bijolo School, which was launched by the Nelson Mandela Institute for Education and Rural Development in Eastern Cape, South Africa, with the support of the Schools for Africa Initiative and UNICEF.
 The Nelson Mandela Institute works closely with teachers to adapt the curriculum and teaching methods to the needs of rural children.
 In line with that approach, children are able to learn in their native Xhosa language, giving them a freedom of expression that will facilitate one of Anathi's ultimate goals: "I hope one day to become a writer."

-One of nine-year-old Faisal's favorite places is the playground at his school in Bangladesh's Khulna district because that's where he plays soccer.
+One of 9-year-old Faisal's favorite places is the playground at his school in Bangladesh's Khulna district, because that's where he plays soccer.